lanilynchey/lace/README.md

 **If you want depth:** Read the force documentation in tier order (1 → 2 → 3 → 4).

 **If you want relationships:** See `docs/03_mechanics/force_graph/` for the complete interconnected map.

+**If you want context:** Explore `lineage/` to see how LACE relates to 9 foundational works from Lao Tzu to Hofstadter.

 ---